Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 Finally, the structure of HTML headings is also crucial for helping visually impaired people read digital content.
 Now, since H tags are written out in HTML, screen reader assistive technology can interpret the structure of any web page and read it out loud to disabled users.
 Plus, screen readers provide shortcuts that allow users to easily move between headings, facilitating navigation.

-Heading tags help search engines understand your page
+h1, h2, h3, and other headings help search engines understand your page

+H tags help crawlers understand what category the page fits into and which queries it may be able to answer.
 That is, having a clear and proper page structure can help Google understand when it’s relevant to display a page in response to a searcher’s query, plus it makes the page eligible for featured snippets.

-SERP of 'best screen recorder 2022'
+SERP of 'best screen recording software for mac 2024'

-And you can see on the page itself that the heading “Best Screen Recording Software for 2022” is indeed wrapped into the <h2>, and the list of screen recording software solutions is <h3>.
+And you can see on the page itself that the heading “The 10 Best Screen Recorders for Mac Users in 2024” is wrapped into the <h2>, and the list of screen recording software solutions is <h3>.

-Heading tag used in page code
+Heading tag used in the article

 So not only do heading tags impact SEO, but the use of HTML H tags also helps produce quality content with good readability.
-And keep in mind that the better the text is from the user’s perspective, the better it is for SEO.

 Best practices for using heading tags

-So far we’ve determined that search engines are all about making it easy for people to look for and find the right content online.
-This means that in order to stand a chance of having high SEO rankings, you can’t afford not to optimize your HTML H tags.
+To stand a chance of having high SEO rankings, you can’t afford not to optimize your HTML H tags.

 Here are some SEO best practices for creating effective HTML headings in your content.